 |Furniture||Double beds (1), Single beds (2), Dining seats for 4, Lounge seats for 5|

 Everything is ready so that you can quickly settle in to enjoy your holiday: the beds are made, and to help you unwind we include a bottle of the local wine to try.
 There is a television, with FreeView channels, DVD player, CD/cassette/radio player and an assortment of books, guidebooks, local maps and information.
 Living jclose by is the resident house manager who will be happy to help you in English or French.

 Entrance hall with a built in laundry area

 Garden room with sofa and masses of storage space for bicycles, golf-clubs, wine and all your holiday shopping

-Kitchen / dining / living room - completely open plan area with a fully fitted and equipped kitchen/diner, a comfortable sitting area with large sliding glass doors and a view across the terrace and garden towards the Mont Ventoux.
+Kitchen / dining / living room - completely open plan area with a fully fitted and equipped kitchen/diner, a comfortable sitting area with large sliding glass doors opening onto the terrace with view over the garden towards the Mont Ventoux.

 Terrace - this is almost another room and overlooks the courtyard garden.
 It's the obvious place to enjoy warm sunny breakfasts and al fresco lunches but it really comes into its own on the soft balmy evenings when you can sip a refreshing glass of the delicious local wine whilst watching the sun go down.

 For winter rentals the house is heated and features a log burning fireplace in the living area.

 One bedroom with kingsize bed and large built in wardrobes - views to Mont Ventoux